Hardness and Approximation of Minimum Convex Partition: Introduction

-Concerning previous results, Neumann-Lara, Rivero-Campo and Urrutia first showed in 2004 how to construct in quadratic time a partition of any point set with at most $\frac{10}{7}n$ convex faces~\cite{neumann2004note}.
+Concerning previous upper bounds, Neumann-Lara, Rivero-Campo and Urrutia first showed in 2004 how to construct in quadratic time a partition of any point set with at most $\frac{10}{7}n$ convex faces~\cite{neumann2004note}.
 In 2006, Knauer and Spillner improved this to $\frac{15}{11}n$ convex faces~\cite{knauer2006approximation}.
 As said above, the best known upper bound is $\frac{4}{3}n$, as proven by Sakai and Urrutia in 2009.

-Relatedly for lower bounds, Garc{\'\i}a-Lopez and Nicol{\'a}s have given in 2013 a construction for point sets for which any convex partition has at least $\frac{35}{32}n-\frac{3}{2}$ faces~\cite{garcia2013planar}.
-An integer linear programming formulation of the problem, along with experimental results, has been recently introduced by Barboza, Souza and Rezende~\cite{barboza2019minimum}.
+Relatedly for lower bounds, Garc{\'\i}a-Lopez and Nicol{\'a}s have given in 2013 a construction of point sets for which any convex partition has at least $\frac{35}{32}n-\frac{3}{2}$ faces~\cite{garcia2013planar}.

 All these results concerning upper bounds hold for all point sets, even where many points are on a line.
-However, as mentioned above, the lower bound used by Knauer and Spillner does not extend to our setting.
-They say a constant-approximation algorithm would be desirable for unrestricted point sets, but so far not even a $\mathcal{O}(n^{1-\varepsilon})$-approximation is known.
-In this paper, we prove the following:
+Indeed, slightly shifting the points so that no three points are on a line can only increase the number of convex faces needed.
+So an upper bound for point sets where no three points are on a line also holds for all point sets.
+However, as mentioned above, the lower bound used by Knauer and Spillner does not extend to our setting, where we consider all point sets.
+They say that a constant-approximation algorithm would be desirable for unrestricted point sets, but so far not even an $\mathcal{O}(n^{1-\varepsilon})$-approximation is known.
+For the MCT problem, Dumitrescu, Har-Peled and T{\'o}th showed the existence of a $3$-approximation algorithm for point sets with no three collinear points~\cite{dumitrescu2012minimum}.
+They also ask whether a constant-approximation algorithm exists when this constraint is removed.
+However, so far no $\mathcal{O}(n^{1-\varepsilon})$-approximation algorithm is known.
+In Section~\ref{sec:approxCPNCS}, we prove the following: